Frogging-Family/linux-tkg/README.md

 cd path/to/linux-tkg
 ./install.sh uninstall-help
 ```
-The script will use your current kernel's `.config` file, which will be searched for either at ``/boot/config-`uname -r`.config`` or ``/proc/config.gz`` (otherwise the script won't work as-is).
-It's recommended to run the script booted on your distro-provided kernel.
+The script will use a slightly modified Arch config from the `linux-tkg-config` folder, it can be changed through the `_configfile` variable in `customization.cfg`.

 #### Void Linux
 ```